 Jumbo loans are riskier for lenders because the loans can’t be offloaded to Fannie Mae or Freddie Mac.
-That means borrowers can expect to pay more for a jumbo loan than a conventional one.
+That means borrowers can expect to pay more for a jumbo loan than a conforming loan.

-While jumbo loans typically have slightly higher interest rates than conforming loans, they are competitive overall for a couple of reasons:
+While jumbo loans may have slightly higher interest rates than conforming loans, they are competitive overall for a couple of reasons:

-- Jumbo loans often have higher credit score requirements, and borrowers with good credit pose less risk for lenders.
-In turn, they can keep the interest rate competitive.
+- Jumbo loans often have higher credit score requirements, and therefore go to borrowers with good credit and who pose less of a risk to lenders.
+This helps keep interest rates on jumbo loans competitive.

-- The higher balance on a jumbo loan means the borrower pays more in interest each month than on a smaller loan with the same rate.
-The jumbo loan brings in more cash to the lender on a consistent basis when it’s being paid on schedule.
+- The higher balance on a jumbo loan means the monthly payment is a larger amount than it would be on a loan for less money with the same rate.
+That means a jumbo loan brings in more cash to the lender each month when it’s being paid on schedule.

 Closing costs on jumbo loans often are more expensive than for conforming mortgages.
 The loan amount is larger, and the extra risk lenders take on may prompt them to be more thorough in reviewing your application and examining your finances.
-That can mean more manual underwriting or the lender requiring a second appraisal.
-The additional effort costs money, which the lender will pass on to you at closing.
+That can mean manual underwriting or the lender requiring a second appraisal.
+Such extra efforts cost money, and the lender will pass those costs on to you at closing.

 Pros and Cons of Jumbo Loans

-Jumbo loans let borrowers buy expensive homes, but they aren’t without drawbacks.
-Before applying, consider these pros and cons.
+Jumbo loans let borrowers buy more-expensive homes, but they aren’t without drawbacks.
+Before applying, consider these pros and cons: